Do Cane Corso Shed?

 Among mastiff-type dogs, the Neapolitan Mastiff and the Cane Corso have their roots in the country of their birth.
 Both are descended from the Romans’ combat canines.’
 Dogs of the Neapolitan Mastiff & Cane Corso type originated in Italy.
 Their ancestors were both Roman combat dogs.
 The Cane Corso might be compared to the Neo’s “howitzer” as “light artillery.”
 He was a farmhand, guardian of flocks and property, and hunting dog when the Roman Empire fell for many years.

-How Many Types of Cane Corso are There?
+How Many Types of Cane Corso Are There?

 On the other hand, Nontraditional Corso makes up the majority of the population.
-Even though the non-traditional Cane Corso lineage has its origins in the first few Corso to come in the United States from Italy, there are no other parallels between them and the classic all-American breed.
+Even though the non-Nontraditional Corso lineage originates in the first few Corso to come nontraditional from Italy, there are no other parallels between them and the classic all-American breed.
 While some Corso purists were concerned with preserving the genetic purity of the Corso lineage, others argued that it was preferable to increase the Cane Corso gene pool.

-As a result, unconventional Corso breeders began breeding their Corso with dogs from other breeds, resulting in litters with a diverse genetic make-up.
+As a result, unconventional Corso breeders began breeding their Corso with dogs from other breeds, resulting in litters with a diverse genetic makeup.
 There were a lot of Great Danes and Boxers involved in this operation.
-Nontraditional Cane Corso has a more comprehensive range of physical appearance & temperament than traditional Corso because of their mixed breeding.
-Besides being taller, thinner, and more agile, unconventional Corso are also more athletic than their traditional counterparts, although they are not always more athletic.
+Because of their mixed breeding, nontraditional Cane Corso has a more comprehensive range of physical appearances & than traditional Corso.
+Besides being taller, thinner, and more agile, unconventional Corso are also more athletic than their conventional counterparts, although they are not always more athletic.

 Does Color Matter For Cane Corso?

-In the same way that you decide on your style, you also determine your dog’s overall appearance.
+In the same way, you decide on your style, you also determine your dog’s overall appearance.
 For example, a recent study showed that brindle Cane Corso live longer than their solid-colored counterparts.
 However, there is a significant difference between the lifespan of black brindle and black and grey Cane Corso.
 In addition, Cane Corso with lighter coats is more prone to skin disorders, while those with black furs are more sensitive to heat fatigue.

 What is the Best Bloodline For a Cane Corso?